Improving the IMEX method with a residual balanced decomposition: The residual balanced decompostion

-Thus, the interpretation of the RBD is that it balances this residual of Eq.~\cref{ImplicitPert} by transferring it to the explicit part of the RDB decomposition, namely to Eq.~(\ref{hbffrbd}).
+Thus, one interpretation of the RBD is that it balances the residual of Eq.~\cref{ImplicitPert} by transferring it to the explicit part of the RDB decomposition, namely to Eq.~(\ref{hbffrbd}).
+Informally, we can say that the residual ``leaks'' into the explicit part.
+This leakage term may or may not be stiff depending on the filter.

 \cref{alg:simexrk} shows how RBD can be implemented, this is called the SIMEX-RK algorithm; it describes a single step of size $h$ where the current value $\bfy_n$ is an input.
-The decomposition $\bff^{rbd}$ and $\hbff^{rbd}$ is computed in lines 7 and 8 of the algorithm; they follow from Eqs.~(\ref{bffrbd}) and (\ref{hbffrbd}) respectively.
+The decomposition $\bff^{rbd}$ and $\hbff^{rbd}$ is computed in lines 7 and 8 of the algorithm according to Eqs.~(\ref{bffrbd}) and (\ref{hbffrbd}) respectively.

+For example, \cref{alg:simexrk} applied with the CNH tableau \cref{CNHscheme} simplifies to the following steps: Using a filter $\calF$, map the right-hand-side of the implicit equation